Media, Talks & Lectures

 • The History of Halloween: Origins and Myths

-Exploring the complex origins of Halloween — does it truly stem from ancient pagan festivals, or is its history more tangled?
+Exploring the eerie origins of Halloween — does it really stem from ancient pagan festivals, or is its history far more complicated?

 • The Gothic Imagination in Art & Culture

-From Dickens to Dracula, Fuseli to Friedrich, discover how Gothic themes shaped literature, painting and architecture — evoking mystery, horror and the supernatural in 19th-century Europe.
+From Dickens to Dracula, Fuseli to Friedrich, discover how Gothic themes shaped literature, painting and architecture across nineteenth-century Europe.

 • Rembrandt & Van Gogh: Masters of Light & Colour